Urban Ecology: Westringia (Native Rosemary)

 Uncommon Low Attraction

-Westringia flowers produce small amounts of nectar, but their size and structure don’t typically attract large numbers of nectar-feeding birds.
+Westringia flowers produce nectar, but their size and structure don’t typically attract large numbers of nectar-feeding birds.
 You may see the odd honeyeater visit in a mixed planting, but it’s not a strong bird-attracting species in this category.
 Opt for Callistemon or Grevillea to boost your landscape’s nectarivorous bird attractiveness.

 Fruit Eating Birds